Schema Markup Audit

 - Ecommerce sites losing rating stars

-- SAAS companies need more FAQ rich results
+- SAAS companies need more rich results

 - Medical sites want to increase E-E-A-T and improve their Knowledge Graph